 For something more specialist (like turning beds), you will be looking towards the higher end of the price range.
 This is because these beds are much more complex and require more equipment.

-Our Rota Pro turning bed is a good example of this.
+Our turning bed is a good example of this.
 This style of ‘chair bed’ rotates and turns into a chair; this is great for people who need a little extra help coming to a standing position.
 A turning bed also allows a user to maintain independence by not requiring a carer to help a person out of bed.

 These beds are typically used to care for people with complex physical disabilities and low mobility.